yesdog/Waterdog/README.md

 Waterfall will still track upstream BungeeCord and merge changes as needed.

-*Why fork Waterfall?*
+## Why fork Waterfall?

-PE support is a pretty crazy addition to Waterfall, and it's best to still have all the amazing features of Waterfall.
+Bedrock support is a pretty crazy addition to Waterfall, and it's best to still have all the amazing features of Waterfall.

 ## How To and Downloads (Server Admins)
 Build history can be found at [CodeMC](https://ci.codemc.org/job/yesdog/job/Waterdog/).